mirzaghaderi/IdeoKar/README.md

 ## System Requirements

-To run IdeoKar from the compiled JAR file, the following are required:
+IdeoKar can be run in two ways:

+1. Windows executable (no installation requirements)
+   A standalone IdeoKar.exe, along with its accompanying folder of supporting files, is included for Windows users.
+This bundles its own Java runtime, so no separate Java install is needed.

+   * Operating System: Windows only

+2. Compiled JAR file (Windows, Linux, or macOS)
-- Operating System: Windows, Linux, or macOS
+   * Operating System: Windows, Linux, or macOS
-- Java: Java Runtime Environment (JRE) or Java Development Kit (JDK)
+   * Java: Java Runtime Environment (JRE) or Java Development Kit (JDK)
-- Recommended Java version: Java 17 or newer
+   * Recommended Java version: Java 17 or newer

+### Run (Windows executable)

+No setup required.
+Keep IdeoKar.exe together with its accompanying folder (do not move the .exe out of that folder on its own), then double-click IdeoKar.exe to launch IdeoKar.

-## Run
+### Run (JAR file)

 Check Java Installation.
 Open Command Prompt (CMD) or a terminal and run:

 ```
 java -version

 ```

 If Java is installed, you should see the installed Java version, for example:

 ```
 openjdk version "17.x.x"

 ```

-## Run IdeoKar
+Run IdeoKar
 Place IdeoKar2.jar file in a convenient folder.
 Open CMD and navigate to that folder:

 ```
 cd C:\Path\To\IdeoKar

 ```

 Then run:

 ```
 java -jar IdeoKar2.jar
 ```